drovani/drovani.github.io/_drafts/Gift-Giving-Guide.md

 - expensivethings
 ---

 Another gift giving season has come and gone, and I find myself pretending to enjoy some gifts; genuinely enjoying other gifts; and unsure about the rest.
-However, I have discovered that there are classes of gifts that I are just not for me.
+However, I have discovered that there are classes of gifts that are just not for me.
 While it may be well intentioned to buy me a gift - I figure it can't hurt to put forth some guidelines for getting me the perfect gift.

 First - buy something from my [Amazon list][1].
 I know it can be boring to just buy something off a list, but I keep it up to date.
 Come August or after Thanksgiving, I won't buy myself anything that is on that list.
 Frequently, though, anything leftover on the list after the season is over, I will just buy on my own - especially if it is something that I can convince myself that I _need_.